david32768/JynxTo/README.md

-Requires Java22-preview (java.lang,classfile)
+Requires Java24-ea+14 preview (java.lang.classfile)

 Uses java.lang.classfile to produce Jynx file from Java class file.
-After each instruction there is a comment of the current stack.
+After each instruction there is a comment of the current stack state.

 Uses module com.github.david32768x.Jynx and hence also requires ASM.